wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Procedures provide all the detailed actions that personnel are required to follow.
    * Standards provide the steps necessary to achieve security.
    * Guidelines provide recommended actions to carry out under certain conditions.
+   * Initiation is not a component of configuration management!
    <br /><br />

    * 5.1	Establish Secure Configurations